NETRASG/ALVAS_ONLINE_COADING/README.md

 # c prog
 Write a C Program to sort an array of integers in ascending order and display the sorted array and Number of passes performed for sorting.

+# 28/05/2020
+# balenced bracket
+java program to balence the bracket

+# JSP-prog 1
+write jsp code to display today’s date and time using expression tag

+# Reducing array
+Given an array arr[] of size N and an integer K. The task is to find the last remaining element in the array after reducing the array